 More official stats: I received my Juris Doctorate from Loyola School of Law in 1994.
 While in law school, I served on the Loyola Law Review and the National Moot Court Team earning the Top Orator Award.
 I also served as an appellate law clerk to Judge Ward at the Fourth Circuit Court of Appeals in New Orleans.
-I began my legal career as a Federal Judicial Law Clerk to the Honorable Stanwood R. Duval, Jr. of the Eastern District of Louisiana.
+I began my legal career as a Federal Judicial Law Clerk to the Honorable Stanwood R. Duval, Jr. of the Eastern District of Louisiana (we lovingly refer to him as Lt.
+Dan of Forest Gump - that's a funny hurricane story).
 I then went on to join a litigation practice at Blue Williams in New Orleans.
-I retired from the law for several years while I raised (and home-schooled) four young children.
+I "retired" from the law for several years while I raised (and home-schooled) four young children.

 In my other guise as Wife and CEO of all things kid-related, I love "chillin" with my amazing husband, Doug Russell, and our large blended-brood of six (just imagine the modern day Brady Bunch on the set of Animal House with the pets from Homeward Bound making a Griswold vacation movie) and five large-personalitied pets (RIP Chubby and Lila).
-We enjoy boating, traveling, dining at great local restaurants, Lakeside and Roosevelt football games, Seahawk football games and lacrosse games.
+We enjoy boating, traveling, dining at great local restaurants, Lakeside, Roosevelt, Salisbury and now Lake Forest football games, Seahawk football games and lacrosse games.

 A closet tailgater at heart with a taste for anything New Orleans, I can eat my own weight in crawfish (or beignets) and we have gone nowhere near finding the bottom of my energy reserves, hence the many 4:00 a.m. emails…